-Contributions to the Film Comment site:
+Contributions to Film Comment Magazine:

-Heidi Moneymaker, stuntperson (January/February 2018) – PRINT ONLY
+Heidi Moneymaker, stuntperson (January-February 2018) – SUBSCRIBER-ONLY

 Bathed in CGI blood splatter and glycerin tears, The Villainess revels in its artificiality.
 A Korean revenge film in the Oldboy lineage, with an operatically convoluted flashback structure and a tip-of-the-cap hallway slaughter sequence, it enervates and energizes in equal measure.